HL7/bulk-data/input/pagecontent/export.md

 ##### Processing Model

-The following steps outline a logical model of how a Data Provider should process a bulk export request.
+The following steps outline a model of how a Data Provider should process a bulk export request.
 The actual operations a Data Provider performs and the order in which they are performed may differ.
 Additionally, as documented elsewhere in this implementation guide, depending on the values and headers provided, some requests may cause a Data Provider to return an error rather than continuing to process the request.

  <figure>
   {% include processing-model.svg %}
-  <figcaption>Diagram outlining a logical model of how a Data Provider should process a bulk export request.</figcaption>
+  <figcaption>Model for processing a Bulk Data Export request.</figcaption>
 </figure>
 <br />
 _* In the case of a Group level export, the Data Provider may retain resources modified prior to the `_since` timestamp if the resources belong to the patient compartment of a patient added to the Group after the supplied time and this behavior is documented by the Data Provider._